eunomia-bpf/nvbit-tutorial/tools/mov_replace/README.md

 ## Overview

 The `mov_replace` tool intercepts all MOV (move) instructions in a CUDA kernel and replaces them with calls to a custom device function that performs the equivalent operation.
-This demonstrates several advanced capabilities of NVBit:

-1. Removing original instructions
-2. Reading and writing registers directly
-3. Handling different operand types (immediate values, registers, uniform registers)
-4. Preserving the original semantics of an instruction
+This demonstrates several advanced capabilities of NVBit: removing original instructions, reading and writing registers directly, handling different operand types (immediate values, registers, uniform registers), and preserving the original semantics of an instruction.

-While this specific example simply replicates the MOV functionality, the same approach can be extended to:
-- Add logging/profiling to specific instructions
-- Implement custom versions of operations for debugging
-- Simulate architectural features not present in hardware
-- Test alternative implementations of operations
+While this specific example simply replicates the MOV functionality, the same approach can be extended to add logging/profiling to specific instructions, implement custom versions of operations for debugging, simulate architectural features not present in hardware, or test alternative implementations of operations.

 ## Code Structure

-The tool consists of two main components:

-- `mov_replace.cu` – Host-side code that:
-  - Identifies MOV instructions
-  - Analyzes operand types
-  - Removes original instructions
-  - Inserts calls to the custom replacement function
+- `mov_replace.cu` – Host-side code that identifies MOV instructions, analyzes operand types, removes original instructions, and inserts calls to the custom replacement function

-- `inject_funcs.cu` – Device-side code that:
-  - Implements the `mov_replace` function
-  - Uses register access intrinsics to read/write registers
-  - Handles various operand types
+- `inject_funcs.cu` – Device-side code that implements the `mov_replace` function, uses register access intrinsics to read/write registers, and handles various operand types

 ## How It Works: Host Side (mov_replace.cu)